vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-14-ceph-distributed-container-native-storage.md

 ---
 layout: post
-title: Ceph - On Premises Container Native Storage
+title: The search for On Premises Container Native Storage
 author: vamsi
 categories:
 - cloudnative